emma-sax4/emmasax4.info/_posts/2020-02-22-the-benefits-of-gratitude.md

 AKA, sometimes my lists are sort of, ahem, surface level.
 But other days, my lists are insightful, loving, and truly joyous... it just depends on the day.
 Personally, I've noticed that my lists will be more surface level if my day was tiring, boring, and long.
 This doesn't mean my list for the day doesn't count in my 21, just that the next day, maybe I need to work a bit harder to find explicit examples of the good.

 And after 21 days, this becomes a habit.
-It doesn't mean you stop making your list... still do it!
+It doesn't mean you stop making your lists... still do it!
 If I stop going to the gym, I'm going to lose all that muscle.
 It's the same with gratitude.
 You keep doing it, and it just gets easier and easier, and slowly, your brain will start to do it more naturally.

 ### Sit in the gratefulness of positive experiences 🧘🏻‍♀️😌🗓

 I briefly touched on this method of gratitude earlier.
-The idea here is that when a postiive thing happens to you, you sit with the gratefulness for at least 20 seconds.
-If you're able to, grab a pen and paper and write down all of the happy emotions that it led you to feel.
+The idea here is that when a positive thing happens to you, you sit with the gratefulness for at least 20 seconds.
+If you're able to, grab a pen and paper and write down all of the happy emotions associated.
 Try to put real words to those emotions, to describe them, or to describe how they make you feel.
 Example:

 > Your boss gives you a congratulatory note at work.
 This makes you feel:
 > * Appreciated